LarsBesselmann/MoRE_WhereAMI/README.md

 	<kbd>![](./images/media/AMA_Visualization.png)</kbd>

-6. Switch to the **Assessment** tab that the application can be migrated to MoRE but has some issues that must be fixed.
+6. Switch to the **Assessment** tab and you can see that the application can be migrated to MoRE but has some issues that must be fixed.

 	<kbd>![](./images/media/AMA_Assessment.png)</kbd>